 Ms. Hatcher has particular experience advising both individual companies and industry groups on forward-looking management of regulatory, public policy and litigation risks with reference not only to current legal requirements, but also to emerging areas, such as the measurement of chemicals in the body, nanotechnology and climate change.
 She also has worked extensively with major semiconductor, electronics and chemical companies in connection with Clean Air Act rulemakings, policy development, compliance issues, enforcement matters and appellate litigation arising under the PSD, NSR and Title V permitting programs as well as under Title III (air toxics) and Title VI (ODS replacements).
 In this capacity, Ms. Hatcher has been instrumental in pursuing innovative performance-based regulatory approaches that provide the flexibility necessary for technologically dynamic industries to compete in the global marketplace and yet to remain environmentally progressive.

 Prior to practicing law, Ms. Hatcher served as a law clerk intern for Judge Chief Judge Harry T. Edwards of the United States Court of Appeals for the District of Columbia Circuit.

 Ms. Hatcher’s representative experience includes advising:

 - A major automobile manufacturer in connection with its vehicle service and recall campaigns.
-Recent work entailed leading a large, multi-disciplinary team to obtain approvals and assure compliance at the dealer-level with air, waste, zoning, building and fire code regulatory compliance issues across over 20 states and addressing complex waste issues raised by a separate component part recall.
+Recent work entailed leading a large, multi-disciplinary team to obtain approvals and assure compliance at the dealer-level with a complex web of air, waste, zoning, building and fire code regulatory compliance issues across over 20 states and addressing waste issues raised by a separate component part recall.

 - An aircraft industry company in connection with an investigation by the Chemical Safety and Hazard Investigation Board and related enforcement matters before the DOT’s Pipeline and Hazardous Materials Safety Administration stemming from the company’s disposal of unspent oxygen generators as hazardous waste that were alleged to have contributed to a fire and evacuation situation.